HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 - Within 24 hours of any inpatient admission, including emergent inpatient admissions.

-- At least 5 days prior to the start of home health care, except those members needing home health care after hospital discharge.
+- At least five calendar days prior to the start of home health care, except those members needing home health care after hospital discharge.

-- For non-urgent pre-service review within 5 days but no longer than 15 days of receipt of the request.
+- For non-urgent pre-service requests within 2 business days of receipt of the request.

 Failure to Obtain Prior Authorization